 Is your teen more likely to open up via online chat rather than through face-to-face support groups?
 Headspace also runs online group chat sessions facilitated by a Headspace professional.
 Your child can easily join in on the conversation online with their peers via live chat.

 Mental health resources for parents

-The internet is bursting with websites, articles and forums all claiming to provide the best advice for parents who are concerned about the mental health of their teen.
+The internet is bursting with websites, articles and forums all claiming to provide the best advice for parents hoping to find guidance on teenage mental health support.
 It’s extremely important to check the reliability of online resources and only take into account the advice of well-respected organisations.
 You may find, however, that some advice is not relevant to your teen.
 It’s about discovering what’s going to work for their personality and way of thinking.

 Here are a few respected institutions that offer advice on mental health for parents:

 There are many mental health advice books out there for concerned parents, especially those looking for books on teenage anxiety and depression.
 You may choose to seek advice from a book that drills in on a specific mental illness, or one that takes a more holistic approach to discussing mental health.
 Whichever is the case, be sure to check the date the book was published so you know you’re receiving the most recent advice.
 Mental health is a topic that’s widely studied, and health professionals and scientists are regularly making new discoveries in this area.